awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 You can track security or privacy events for Amazon Linux 2 at the [Amazon Linux security center](https://alas.aws.amazon.com/alas2.html) or subscribe to the associated [RSS feed](https://alas.aws.amazon.com/AL2/alas.rss)\.
 Security and privacy events include an overview of the issue, what packages are affected, and how to update your instances to correct the issue\.
 Before deploying an accelerated or Arm AMI, review the information in [Amazon EKS optimized accelerated Amazon Linux AMIs](#gpu-ami) and [Amazon EKS optimized Arm Amazon Linux AMIs](#arm-ami)\.

-Select a link in one of the following tables to view the latest Amazon EKS optimized Amazon Linux AMI ID for a region and Kubernetes version\.
+Select a link in one of the following tables to view the latest Amazon EKS optimized Amazon Linux AMI ID for a Region and Kubernetes version\.
 You can also retrieve the IDs with an AWS Systems Manager parameter using different tools\.
 For more information, see [Retrieving Amazon EKS optimized Amazon Linux AMI IDs](retrieve-ami-id.md)\.

 **Kubernetes version 1\.18\.9**